tf664/2D-Black-Hole-Simulation/README.md

 ### Limitation

 - Simplified visualization of complext 4D geometry
-> 2D curved paths that photons follow
+> 2D curved paths that photons follow.
-> Reality: These paths are the projection of 4D geodesics onto 3D space, themselves curved by the geometry of 4D spacetime
+> In Reality: These paths are the projection of 4D geodesics onto 3D space, themselves curved by the geometry of 4D spacetime

 ## References